S0330B/sign-language-detector/README.md

 # Since webcam is not accesible in streamlit, to checkout the project do the following :-
   1. Clone this repo.
-  2. install the requirements using the requirements.txt file
+  2. Install the requirements using the requirements.txt file
-  3. streamlit run main.py
+  3. In the cli use this command streamlit run main.py